ArthurClemens/mod_rotation_backup/README.md

 ### I am seeing more archives than I was expecting

-tl;dr: These are extra items to preserve archives when they gradually migrate from new to old.
+**These are extra items to preserve archives when they gradually migrate from new to old.**

 Internally, archives are grouped into time buckets.
 When an item expires from a time bucket, it will move to the next bucket (for instance from "days" to "weeks").
 This newer archive ("new" from the older bucket point of view) will be kept as a next generation item, until a next item comes along.
 This mechanism preserves a fresh flow from new to old.

+### The backup process is slowing the server

+The program that compresses files can be resource intensive, but this can be optimized  - see "Configuration: nice" below.

 ## Configuration

+To be set in Admin > System > Config.

-### Path
+### path

 **REQUIRED**